jorgenfar/netlight-node-workshop/README.md

 bot.on('message', function(data) {
   // We define a RegExp pattern the bot is looking for
-  // In this case it is looking for messages of the form "[Cc]omplement @username"
+  // In this case it is looking for messages of the form "[Cc]ompliment @username"
   // The [Cc] means that we accept the message to start with either a large C or a small c. const pattern = /[Cc]ompliment <@(\w+)>/ if (data.text && data.text.match(pattern)) {